algonquindesign-grads/2021/_students/doyle-alison.md

 first_name: "Alison"
 last_name: "Doyle"
 headshot_alt: |
   The headshot of Alison Doyle.
-It depicts
+It depicts a person posed with their hands under their chin, looking upwards whilst smiling in a slight silly way.
+They are wearing a shirt with a funky cat pattern on it, and have very prominent lime green makeup.
 ation_word: "Determination"
 keywords:
   - "Altrustic"